-- 12 May: From today businesses with 50 or less FTE will have a one month window to apply for the Government's Small Business Cashflow Scheme (SBCS).
+Businesses with 50 or less FTE now have until the end of the year to apply for the Government's Small Business Cashflow Scheme (SBCS).
 To be eligible for the SBCS loan a business or organisation must have 50 or fewer full-time-equivalent employees and be eligible for the Wage Subsidy Scheme.

 You must also have a sound plan to be viable and hold information on file to verify this.

 Part of proving you are viable should be having a forecast completed and a plan for how to deal with changing market conditions.
-Sudburys is an approved provider through the Regional Business Partner Network which means you may be able to apply for funding to have your forecasting and planning undertaken by our team at no additional cost to you.
+Sudburys is an approved provider through the Regional Business Partner Network which means you may be able to apply for funding to have part of your forecasting and planning undertaken by our team.

 Find more details on the SBCS here